Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 |Professional (freight trucks and passenger vehicles)||0.15mg/L||0.3g/L|

-Driving under the influence of illegal drugs is prohibited.
+Driving under the influence of drugs is illegal.
 Unlike alcohol where a small dose is permitted, illegal drugs are not allowed whatsoever when driving, and police have means to test the presence of some drugs.

 There is a number of legal drugs that can test positive in a police drug test.
 In this case, drivers should carry with them a medical prescription, translated into Spanish if necessary.